jigglypuff96/Rescriber_frontend/README.md

 4. **Close and Launch Chrome with SSL Error Ignored:**

-   - Open a new **Terminal** and type the following command line by line:
+   - Open a new **Terminal** and type the following command line by line.
+Please feel free to copy the current link [https://github.com/jigglypuff96/Rescriber_frontend/tree/ondevice](https://github.com/jigglypuff96/Rescriber_frontend/tree/ondevice), as well as the two commands, into any text editor or open the link in Safari.
+This way, you'll still have access to them if Chrome is closed.
+The second command will automatically reopen Chrome:
      ```bash
      killall Google\ Chrome
      open -a "Google Chrome" --args --ignore-certificate-errors